🔍 공개 퀴즈 검색

 3. The background information or exposition

-4. The final resolution or ending
+4. The final resolution or ending section

 What are the five parts of plot structure?